branles14/branles14/README.md

 I'm curently building a bataset for chatbot with a Darwinistic flair. 🐒

-# Sol: Simian Opertional Lexicon
+# Sol: Simian Operational Lexicon
 A whitty bot for the modern hominid.